 Admissions and Records

 WNC has admissions criteria for students who declare their education objective to seek a degree or certificate of achievement.
-Students who have graduated from high school or have obtained a GED will satisfy admissions requirements.
+Students who have graduated from high school or have obtained a high school equivalency diploma such as the GED, HISET or TASC will satisfy admissions requirements.

 Students may be admitted as degree/certificate seeking under alternate criteria by satisfying one of the providing criteria:

 a.
 Provide evidence of placement test scores at levels that demonstrate college readiness; or